 Mediation is a flexible tool, but it is not universally effective at every stage of every commercial case.
 From the mediator’s perspective, the value of mediation depends heavily on timing, readiness, and purpose.

-This post offers a neutral analysis of when mediation tends to work best in North Carolina commercial litigation and how counsel can assess whether the process is likely to be productive.
+This post offers a neutral analysis of when mediation tends to work best in North Carolina commercial litigation and how counsel can assess whether mediation is likely to be productive.

 There Is No Single “Right Time” to Mediate